 Worth it to upgrade from AMC Stub Premiere?

-I had been a long-time AMC Stub Premiere member, and that had worked well for me.
+I had been a long-time AMC Stub Premiere member, and that had worked well.
 While I am not a regular movie goer, I’ve definitely gone to the movies enough times where the “savings” from the membership easily covered the membership fee.
-When the AMC A-List membership came out, it looked flexible enough that I decided to upgrade.
+When A-List came out, it looked flexible enough that I decided to upgrade.
 It requires a minimum of 3-month membership commitment.

 Did It Change My Movie-Going Behavior?